MultiQC/MultiQC/docs/core/reports/customisation.md

 for example if software is found within multiple scopes in an analysis pipeline.

 In these cases, you can manually add software version information to a report.
-This can be done in two different ways: by adding them in to the MultiQC configuration, or by creating stand-alone YAML files with specific filenames and formats.
+This can be done in two different ways: by adding them into the MultiQC configuration, or by creating stand-alone YAML files with specific filenames and formats.

 Both methods have the same syntax for the YAML configuration, with the exception